arrenree/KDB-Problem-Sets/README.md

 / first filters by date, then aggregates the max price by sym AND cond
 ```

-[QSQL 9.78] Problem Set 4: Find the VWAP price from the 2 lists below (using fby)
+[QSQL 9.78] VWAP Problem Set: Find the VWAP price from the 2 lists

 ```q
 size: 100 200 300 400